vernamlab/SCApeGoat/doc/cwscope.rst

     .. method:: capture_traces_tvla(self, num_traces: int, group_a_keys: np.ndarray = None, group_a_texts: np.ndarray = None, group_b_keys: np.ndarray = None, group_b_texts: np.ndarray = None, ktp: any = cwtvla.ktp.FixedVRandomText()) -> (np.ndarray, np.ndarray):

         Captures fixed and random trace set needed for TVLA.
+Group A is the fixed set and group B is the random set.

         :param num_traces: The number of traces to capture for each set
         :type num_traces: int